ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 Because your initial cluster has vSAN as its storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.

 ## Adding ESXi servers to vCenter Server with Hybridity Bundle instances
+{: #vc_hybrid_addingremovingservers-adding}

 ### Before you add ESXi servers
 {: #vc_hybrid_addingremovingservers-adding-prereq}

-* Do not add ESXi servers from the VMware vSphere Web Client.
-The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+* Whenever possible, add ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * vSAN storage requires at least 4 ESXi servers.

 ## Procedure to add ESXi servers